Most Asked Questions And Answers

 The landlord can apply to the Landlord and Tenant Board for an above-guideline rent

 increase.
-They can get annual increases of up to 3% above the "Annual
+They can get annual increases of up to 3 percentage points above the "Annual

 Guideline Increase" amount for things such as repairs or renovations